ralph7777/Logistics_Application/README.md

 # Logistics_Application

-SE450 Programming Project —— Logistics Application
+Object-Oriented Programming Project —— Logistics Application

 Logistics: The process of planning, implementing, and controlling the efficient, effective flow and storage of goods from the point of origin to a destinationfor the purpose of conforming to customer requirements.